losizm/grapple/README.md

 To model standard JSON values, the library includes a list of classes with familiar names: `JsonObject`, `JsonArray`, `JsonString`, `JsonNumber`, `JsonBoolean`, and `JsonNull`.
-However, when making use of contextual abstraction, you're not required to deal with these classes directly a whole lot, if at all.
+However, when making use of contextual abstractions, you're not required to deal with these classes directly a whole lot, if at all.

 ### Reading and Writing